nugrezo/threadify-server/README.md

 # express-api

+This is the backend repo of the project.
+Front-end of this project is found at https://github.com/nugrezo/threadify-client

-This backend server is created for starting projects with `express` as an API.
-Includes authentication and common middlewares.
+This backend server is created for starting projects with `express`.
+It Includes authentication and common middlewares.
 The middlewares are presented below.

 - app.use(replaceToken)